JennaEverard/K-Ar-Dating-Analysis-SAFOD/README.md

 # SAFOD-K-Ar-Dating-Analysis

+A webapp for plotting isochrons and calculating authigenic illite ages of samples from the SAFOD (San Andreas Fault Observatory at Depth) core, particularly the regions 3188-3198 meters and 3304-3311 meters.

 ## INPUT FILE FORMAT

 Input file needs to be a csv with the following columns (named exactly the same):